mouatezbenariba/kalbonyan-elmarsos-projects/Programming Foundations/Fundamentals/README.md

 - A bug is when something unexpected happens, whereas a crash is when your program stops early or freezes.

 #### Plain text vs Rich text
-- Diffrence between plain text and rich text: A plain text file is a document that contains no formatting, images, colors or other types of markup.
+- Difference between plain text and rich text: A plain text file is a document that contains no formatting, images, colors or other types of markup.
 It also includes single line breaks and spacing.
 A rich text file is the default format of popular word-processors like Microsoft Word, Apple Pages and Notes, a Google Doc, and even HTML emails (source : Internet).

 ### 2. Programming Syntax
 #### Why we use IDEs instead of simple text editors ?